maxshine/personal-continuous-integrations/.github/actions/write-protection-docker-action/README.md

 the difference of critical files between the current repository and thr forked repository.
 8. `github-access-token`: Optional.
 A Github auto token generated for action workflow
 9. `github-repository-name`: Optional.
-The repository full name used along with `github-access-token` to get repository administrative role collaborators used to be appended with the check's `admin_list`
+The repository full name used along with `github-access-token` to get repository administrative and maintaining role collaborators used to be appended with the check's `admin_list`

 ### Outputs